-Here in Bournemouth, we love to see dogs enjoying our spectacular stretch of coastline.
-Whether it’s getting plenty of fresh air on a clifftop walk or playing at the water’s edge in our designated dog zones.
+Here in Bournemouth, we love to see dogs enjoying our spectacular stretch of coastline, whether getting plenty of fresh air on a clifftop walk or playing at the water’s edge in our designated dog zones.
 Here’s some information about where your four-legged friends can stretch their legs and how to make their visit to Bournemouth as enjoyable as possible.

-Between 1 May and 30 September, dogs must be kept on a lead on the promenades and paths at all times, and may only be exercised in the following, signposted areas:
+Between 1 May and 30 September, dogs may only be exercised in the following, signposted areas:

 Branksome Dene to Alum Chine Beach Office

 For more information visit the Tourist Information Centre at Pier Approach, one of our seafront offices and pick up a Dogs on the beach leaflet and map when you're here.
 Dogs must be kept on a lead ont he seafront promenade, Piers, cliff paths and zig zags at all times.